Skanska: Operations

 Skanska divides its operations into four business streams:

 Construction is the largest business stream by revenue and number of employees.
 The operations of the other business streams involve investments in projects that are developed and later divested.
 With regard to infrastructure development, this often involves public–private partnerships (PPP).
 Geographically, the group operates based on local business units.

+Skanska USA

+Skanska established its presence in the United States through acquisitions of established local companies.
+The legacy company names were initially cobranded (ex.
+Slattery-Skanska).
+In 2007, Skanska introduced a plan to integrate and rebrand the majority of the acquired entities under the Skanska USA banners.
+Entities were united by business sector, geographic region, and district.
+Three regions were formed: Northeast, Southeast, and Western.

 Environment

 Skanska was the No. 1 "Green Builder" in the United States in 2007 and was ranked No. 3 "Green Contractor" in the United States 2008.
 In 2011, Skanska was ranked the greenest company in the United Kingdom, despite belonging to an industry with a generally high environmental impact.
 In 2014, Skanska won the Financial Times and ArcelorMittal "Boldness in Business Award" in the category "corporate responsibility/environment."

 The Financial Times described Skanska in 2014 as aiming to be the "greenest contractor in the world," while having 57,000 employees, 100,000 suppliers and 250,000 subcontractors, who deliver more than 10,000 projects annually.
 An official vision stated by Skanska is "the five zeros": zero loss-making projects, work site accidents, environmental incidents, ethical breaches and defects.

 In the United Kingdom, Skanska has founded the "Supply Chain Sustainability School," an e-learning initiative, in order to educate construction suppliers on sustainability.
 As suppliers are frequently shared between construction companies, the school is managed in partnership with several competitors.
 In July 2013, Skanska withdrew from the United States Chamber of Commerce, in protest of the chamber's opposition to reformed LEED standards for sustainable buildings.

 Skanska was the first company in the industry to implement the ISO 14000 standards globally, with all its business units having been certified according to ISO 14001 since 2000, and it was the first Scandinavian company to have an independent global whistleblowing hotline.